N2CON TECHNOLOGY

 Is PCI mostly an IT project?

 No. PCI is an operating model: access control, patching, logging, vulnerability management, and evidence over time.
-A one-time “hardening sprint” usually fails during validation.
+A one-time hardening sprint usually fails during validation.

-What’s the single biggest lever to reduce PCI scope?
+What is the single biggest lever to reduce PCI scope?

 Do we need a SIEM for PCI?